ShihYangLin/ShihYangLin.github.io/index.md

    *Quarterly Bulletin, Central Bank of the Republic of China (Taiwan)*, 2022, 44(2): 27-70
    [Link to paper](https://www.cbc.gov.tw/dl-191344-3ea494656eea4c00823226f85f309220.html)

-## Working Papers
-1. "Financial Frictions and Uncertainty Shocks"
-   with Yi-Chan Tsai and Po-Yuan Wang

-2. "The Labor Supply of Married Women and Spousal Tax Deductions in Japan"
-   with Minchung Hsu, Pei-Ju Liao, and Yi-Chan Tsai

-3. "A Two-Stage Pseudo-Maximum Likelihood Method for Poisson Models with Two Binary Endogenous Explanatory Variables: An Application to Trade and Investment Agreements"
-   with Chingmu Chen, Shin-Kun Peng, and Wen-Jen Tsay

 ## Grants and Awards
 - Doctoral Dissertation Fellowships of the Humanities and Social Sciences, National Science and Technology Council (2023)
 - Asia Bank Scholarship, National Taiwan University (2022)